tanush-r/SmartHRM/frd.md

     based on which the HR engine should be able to define the tone and considerations for its tasks

--   Take video recording of interview and generate snippets based on key points for HR team to accept or reject candidate.

 ### Target Users